Chapter 12 The health workforce

 Patient transport services and emergency medical services (EMS) are an essential part of patient management especially when it comes to patient follow-ups, transfers to other institutions and emergency transport for patients in urgent need.
 Emergency medical services personnel are usually the first responders for emergencies and most are trained in resuscitation and emergency care.
 They often have valuable information about what has happened to the patient at an accident scene, in the home, and while on the road, including their initial management.
 Facility based staff should listen carefully to their handovers and allow them to handover as soon as possible so that they can get back on the road again.

-Emergency medical services providers have different levels of training and you can downloaded the regulations on Section 27’s website.
+Emergency medical services providers have different levels of training.
 However, a paramedic has the highest levels of training and is the only emergency medical service provider qualified to look after a ventilated patient during transportation.
 If a patient who is intubated, or who has other critical care needs must be transferred, the station must be notified of this and a paramedic requested.

 In some provinces very few paramedics are available and many patients have to be moved by emergency medical services personnel with only basic training.